AML high risk

 Round-tripping is a financial crime method in which funds are moved out of a jurisdiction, routed through offshore entities or foreign accounts, and then returned to the originating country disguised as foreign investment, loan proceeds, or trade income.
 It sits at the intersection of money laundering, tax evasion, and capital flight.
 The goal is to give domestic funds, whether illicit or simply undeclared, a foreign-source cover story when they reappear.

 The pattern is more widespread than most compliance teams recognize.
 FATF has flagged round-tripping as a significant threat in its trade-based money laundering typology reports, noting that it distorts national FDI statistics and conceals the real origin of capital.
-A 2019 study by Damgaard, Elkjaer, and Johannesen published in IMF Finance and Development estimated that roughly 40 percent of global FDI flows through empty corporate shells with no employees or economic activity, much of it in round-trip structures (IMF Finance & Development, 2019).
+The clearest measure comes from Jannick Damgaard, Thomas Elkjaer and Niels Johannesen, whose IMF working paper "Phantom FDI in the World Economy" (WP/19/130) and companion Finance & Development article estimated that roughly 40 percent of global FDI passes through empty corporate shells with no employees or economic activity, a substantial portion of it in round-trip structures.
+That figure gives compliance teams a useful baseline for how widespread the typology actually is.

-Round-tripping is closely connected to trade-based money laundering, where over- and under-invoicing of goods and services provide the extraction mechanism before repatriation.
+It is also closely connected to trade-based money laundering, where over- and under-invoicing of goods and services provide the extraction mechanism before repatriation.

 How does Round-Tripping work?